Your Role as a Leader in Building Team Resilience

 5. Promote health and energy.
 In addition to modelling resilient attitudes and behaviour yourself, there are many ways that you as a manager can promote team health and energy.

 - The simplest and most straightforward thing you can do is to make team members aware of everything the company offers in the way of stress management, time-management courses, health facilities, nutrition counselling, mindfulness, and health and wellness programs.
 Talk about how important you think these resources are and encourage people to make use of them.

 - Schedule meetings and allow flexibility so that people can make use of these programmes.

 - When you have team functions, provide food options that encourage healthy eating habits.

 - Be intentional about encouraging people to take care of themselves as they also pursue business results.

 - Let employees unplug after work.
-Our “always-on, multitasking work environments are killing productivity, dampening creativity, and making us unhappy,” write management consultants Derek Dean and Caroline Webb in McKinsey Quarterly.
-All of us need time to rest and reenergize in order to stay resilient.
+A study by the University of London found that multitasking during cognitive tasks causes a marked decline in IQ.
+All of us need time to rest and reenergise in order to stay resilient.
 Let your team members know the times when you expect them not to be trying to connect.
 For example, you might discourage or ban work email and texts on weekends or after a certain hour in the evening, except for real emergencies.
 Be sure to not reward people for being “always on,” and look for opportunities to thank people for excellent work done during normal business hours.

 If you invest effort in building your team’s resilience, there will be payoffs in the short term, but the biggest payoffs are in the expansion of capability and energy for the long term.
 Remember, small actions can make a big difference over time.
 You don’t have to do everything all at once.
 But resolve today to do at least one thing that will build greater resilience in your team.